finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutQueryDesignToSql**
 > string PutQueryDesignToSql (QueryDesign queryDesign)

-[EXPERIMENTAL] PutQueryDesignToSql: Make SQL from a structured query design
+PutQueryDesignToSql: Make SQL from a structured query design

 Generates SQL from a QueryDesign object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.